SakuraComputing/accom-ui/README.md

 ##Testing

-To run the unit tests run the following
+To run the unit tests run the following. (not full coverage as this is a prototype)

 ```aidl
 yarn run test